 Our mission is to protect and restore Cape Cod Bay and all its resources.

 Our primary effort is to STOP pollution and destruction of marine life caused by Entergy’s Pilgrim Nuclear Power Station

 Surface Water Pollution and Destruction of Marine Life

 Pilgrim has been leaking radioactive tritium and other contaminants into the Plymouth-Carver Sole Source Aquifer, which supplies drinking water to many towns in the region.
 The source(s) of the tritium leaks have yet to be definitively identified.
 Entergy also discharges industrial pollutants into the ground from its on-site wastewater treatment plant.
 Groundwater reportedly flows toward Cape Cod Bay, meaning radioactive tritium and industrial waste are likely polluting the Bay as well.

 Nuclear Waste Storage

 Entergy is building a nuclear waste storage facility (called dry casks) at Pilgrim, within 150 feet from the shore of the Bay.
-Storing high level nuclear waste in a coastal zone, below a safe elevation (about 24’ above mean sea level) is a serious concern especially considering patterns of climate change such as sea level rise and increasingly intense storms.
+Storing high level nuclear waste in a coastal zone, below a safe elevation (about 150′ from the shoreline and 24’ above mean sea level) is a serious concern especially considering patterns of climate change such as sea level rise and increasingly intense storms.
 The dry casks could remain there indefinitely, making the town of Plymouth a de facto nuclear waste dump.
 As it currently stands, the nuclear waste storage facility is not being designed and built in the safest way possible – in terms of the environment, public health, and the economic well-being of the town.
 Entergy should be required to obtain special permit under Plymouth zoning laws, so that the Town can impose certain conditions on the project.
 Plymouth officials need to use their authority to ensure Pilgrim’s nuclear waste facility is designed, built and operated under the highest of standards.
-For example,